wmpauli/neurosynth/README.md

 * [ply](http://www.dabeaz.com/ply/) (optional, for complex structured queries)
 * scikit-learn (optional, used in some classification functions)

-We provide a **enivornment.yml**, which allows you to quickly setup a [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) python environment with all the dependencies needed for neurosynth analyses.
+We provide an **enivornment.yml**, which allows you to quickly setup a [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) python environment with all the dependencies needed for neurosynth analyses.

 Assuming you have those packages in working order, the easiest way to install Neurosynth by cloning this repository then install it from source: